hapax/hapax.github.io/fun.md

 (2020).
 A somewhat farcical "what if" about large-scale quantum computers and geopolitics.

-I'm interested in philosophy (in fact, in a prior life I earned a philosophy degree).
+In a prior life I earned a philosophy degree, and maintain an interest.
+Thoughts on various topics:

 - [*The endless present*](https://hapax.github.io/philosophy/physics/psychology-time/)
   (2019, blog post).
 A radical version of eternal recurrence.